-A novel fermentation plant for green waste is to be built in Tägerwilen.
-Renergon International AG, Lengwil, which is in charge of the project, expects construction to start this year.
+A new anaerobic digestion biogas plant for green waste is to be built in Tägerwilen, Switzerland.
+Renergon International AG, Lengwil, which is in charge of the project, starts construction this year.
 As early as 2019, the plant will supply biomethane to the Kreuzlingen grid and produce high-quality fertilizer.